Laboratory Services at Longmont United Hospital

 Can I get a copy of my results?

-You have a right to get a copy of any of your test results from our Medical
+You have a right to get a copy of any of your test results or a copy of

-ready immediately, so you may need to come back to the laboratory to get
+so you may need to come back to the laboratory to get your results.

 View HIPAA Statement